big-data-lab-umbc/Reproducible_and_portable_app_in_cloud/docs/reproduce.md

 <p align="center"><img src="./figures/db_item.png"/></p>
 <p align="center"><img src="./figures/s3_logs.png"/></p>

-1. Follow the address in execution history as shown in the figure, download all execution history files from storage folder (s3://reproduceexampleofrpac/e4bc06ff-603d-4416-899c-b217802efb19/).
-As example, we provided an downloaded folder in [ExecutionHistory](../ExecutionHistory).
+1. Follow the address in the database as shown in the figure, download execution history folder from storage.
+As an example, we provided a downloaded folder in [ExecutionHistory](../ExecutionHistory).

 2. Provide user personal information in `./ConfigTemplate/personal.ini`.